csound/csound/Daisy/DaisyCsoundExamples/README.md

    - Pressing and releasing the **RESET** button
    - Releasing the **BOOT** button
 6. Run `make program-boot` to flash the bootloader program.
-7. After the board reboots (you’ll see an LED slowly fading in and out), press and release the **BOOT** button again.
+7. After the board is flashed, press the RESET button once more (you’ll see an LED slowly fading in and out), then press and release the **BOOT** button again.
 8. Run `make program-dfu` to upload the firmware.

 Once complete, your Csound-based firmware should be running on the Daisy board.